20 Surefire Strategies to Increase Dental Case Acceptance Rate Without Being Pushy

-Whether it’s the person booking the patient or calling to remind them of an already booked appointment, there’s plenty they can say to help the patient value their appointment time as much as you do.
+Whether it’s the person booking the patient or calling to remind them of an already booked appointment, there’s plenty you can say to help the patient value their appointment time as much as you do.
 For example:

-- During booking: “We can put you in at lunch time Thursday, but please let us know if you’ll be late as the doctor has another appointment right after.”
+- During booking: “We can put you in at lunchtime Thursday, but please let us know if you’ll be late as the doctor has another appointment right after.”

 - On an appointment reminder call: “If there’s any reason you won’t be able to make your appointment, please notify us in advance.
 The doctor has many other patients waiting to schedule treatment who could benefit from that appointment time.”

-This kind of communication puts it in the patient’s head that your dental office isn’t waiting on standby for them to show up at their own convenience.
+This kind of communication puts it in the patient’s head that your dental office isn’t waiting on standby for them to show up at their convenience.
 This can either make them more serious about keeping their appointment or prompt them to cancel in advance so you can book someone else.

-That’s why no matter what kind of patient you’re seeing, you should always offer every payment option possible.
+That’s why no matter what kind of patient you’re seeing, you should offer every payment option possible.
 You don’t know what’s going on in people’s lives, so just because a patient pulls up to your practice in a BMW doesn’t mean they don’t want to see financing options.